 Some of these service projects have included in the past: tutoring students at Pendleton Juvenile Detention Center, working in the Horizon Radio ministry, organizing and leading Bible studies at a nursing home, deep clean at Wheeler Mission’s Center for Women and Children, serving at Horizon Central (a sister church in downtown Indianapolis), and student-organized trips to clean up parks or do street-evangelism.

-Several times a semester every student will also serve CCBCi’s home church, Horizon Christian Fellowship, by serving meals.
+Several times a semester every student will also serve CCBCHU’s home church, Horizon Indy, by serving meals.
 Every student is also responsible for serving their fellow classmates by sharing the duty of keeping the campus clean.

 Weekly service days are an enjoyable part of the Bible College experience and are often one of the most looked-forward-to parts of a student’s week!